-The mission of the Partnership Community Outreach, Research and Education Core (PCORE) is promoting access to cancer services and to encourage and support health behaviors which enhance the quality of life for diverse underserved communities.
-PCORE accomplishes this by establishing, strengthening, supporting and sustaining relationships with key segments of the community.
-This work has direct impact with programs and research in our local area and beyond.
+The mission of the Partnership Community Outreach, Research, and Education Core (PCORE) is to promote access to cancer services and to encourage and support healthy behaviors that enhance the quality of life for diverse underserved communities.
+PCORE accomplishes this by establishing, strengthening, supporting, and sustaining relationships with key segments of the community.
+This work has a direct impact on programs and research in our local area and beyond.

-To build upon and strengthen PCORE’s community-academic partnership assets to further develop, implement, and disseminate robust community-engaged cancer disparities reduction outreach, community and provider education, service, policy, and research activities to address socioeconomic determinants (centering on health care access) of cancer outcomes and decrease disparities in five priority areas, determined by community-engaged needs assessments and guided by the NCI Blue Ribbon Panel:
+To build upon and strengthen PCORE’s community-academic partnership assets decrease disparities in five priority areas, determined by community-engaged needs assessments and guided by the NCI Blue Ribbon Panel:

 - Colorectal cancer screening, and treatment access and completion